KHart0012/goodwill-omaha-2020-api/specification.md

     {"errorCode": string, "error": string, ...}

-- `"errorcode"`: value is suitable for differentiating between different kinds of errors.
+- `"errorCode"`: value is suitable for differentiating between different kinds of errors.
 Typically this will be a rather short, all-caps identifier.
 - `"error"`: value is suitable for display to the end user.
 - Additional key/values may exist in the JSON, but these are meant for debugging